LSaldyt/laser-dog/README.md

 ## What to run:

-See the [rex-gym](rex-gym/README.md) instructions for full details.
+See the [rex-gym](https://github.com/nicrusso7/rex-gym/blob/master/README.md) instructions for full details.
-For example, use `poetry run rex-gym policy --env gallop` to run a pre-trained gallop policy, or use `poetry run rex-gym train --playground True --env gallop --log-dir logs` to run a GUI-based training session.
+For example, use `poetry run rex-gym policy --env gallop` to run a pre-trained gallop policy.
+Use `poetry run rex-gym train --playground True --env gallop --log-dir logs` to run a GUI-based training session.
 To run a faster headless session, use `poetry run rex-gym train --env gallop --log-dir logs`

 ### Possible environments: